HMS Manxman (M70): Post-war

-The ship remained in Australia until June 1946, then underwent repairs at Chatham back in England before returning to the far East from February to December of 1947.
+The ship remained in Australia until June 1946, then underwent repairs at Chatham back in England before returning to the far East from February to December 1947.
 Following a refit, Manxman joined the Mediterranean Fleet in 1951.
 In 1953, she appeared in the film Sailor of the King as the German cruiser Essen.
 She was fitted for the film with enlarged funnels and mock-up triple-gun turrets over her 4-inch guns.
 The "torpedo damage" which forces her delay at "Resolution Island" was painted on the side of her port bow.
 The scenes when she is holed up for repairs were filmed in the semi-circular Dwejra bay, guarded by Fungus Rock on the west coast of Gozo Island in Malta.
 In 1953 she also took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.

 In 1956, Manxman was deployed for headquarters duties during the Suez operation.
 She is said to have outrun an American Carrier Group during the Suez Crisis of 1956.
 Manxman reportedly shadowed them; the US Admiral increased speed, eventually to over thirty knots – and then Manxman swept past at full speed, showing the signal "See you in Egypt".
 It is far from clear whether this episode happened; 'knowledge' about it was common in the Merchant Navy of the 1970s.
 This story was often told in the Royal Navy (not the Merchant Navy which is not technically an organisation), long before 1956; it was supposed to have happened in the Pacific at the end of World War II.